The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Invader’s Aladdin Sane (pinky) is estimated to be worth between £6,000 and £9,500.
-This signed screenprint, created in 2014, has shown consistent value growth, with an average annual growth rate of 8%.
-This work has an auction history of three sales since its entry to the market in October 2016.
-Over the past five years, the hammer price has ranged from £6,869 in December 2016 to £7,758 in February 2017.
-The average annual growth rate of this work is 8% and the edition size is limited to 65.
+The value of Invader's Aladdin Sane (pinky) (signed) is estimated to be worth between £6,500 and £9,500.
+This screenprint, created in 2014, has shown consistent value growth, with an average annual growth rate of 6%.
+This work has an impressive auction history, having been sold 3 times at auction since its initial sale on 22nd October 2016.
+Over the past five years, the hammer price has ranged from £3,885 in November 2017 to £5,153 in March 2020.
+The current average annual growth rate is 5%.
+The edition size of this artwork is limited to 65.

 Unlock up-to-the-minute market data on Invader's Aladdin Sane (pinky), login or create a free account today